-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with other coverage. - Contact Plan for access to these covered services. - Under Standard Option, the calendar year deductible is \$750 per person (\$1500 per family).
+Important thing gs you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage.
+Contact Plan Contact Plan for access to these covered services. • The calendar year deductible is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
 The calendar year deductible applies to certain benefits in this Section.
-We added notes throughout this brochure to show when the calendar year deductible applies. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+We added notes throughout this brochure to show when the calendar year deductible applies. which makes • We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
 See Section 5(c) for inpatient hospital benefits.
-We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Benefit Description You Pay Note: The calendar year deductible applies to certain Standard Option benefits in this Section.
-We added notes throughout this brochure to show when the calendar year deductible applies.
-Accidental injury benefit We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
-The need for these services must result from an accidental injury (not chewing or biting).
-20% after deductible Not covered: • Implants, bridges, crowns and root canals even if necessitated by or related to trauma to sound natural teeth All charges
+We do not cover the dental procedure unless it is described below. services , for valuable information about how cost- ating benefits with other coverage, including with Benefit t Description You Pay Note: The calendar ye throu ar deductible applies to certain St ghout this brochure to show whe tandard Option benefits in this Section.
+We addec n the calendar year deductible applies. l notes 5 Accidental injury ben efit promptly repair (but not a ices and supplies necessary to replace) sound natural teeth.
+The ust result from an accidental injury 20% after deductible Not covered: All charges vns and root canals even if ted to trauma to sound natural teeth Dental benefits